Patricia Thiel: Early life and education

 Thiel was raised on a farm in southwest Minnesota, near her birthplace of Adrian, Minnesota.
 Her parents grew up in immigrant farm families and each had completed an eighth grade education.
 Thiel herself attended a private elementary school nearby her farm in Lismore, Minnesota, for grades 1-8 and public high school in Adrian, Minnesota for grades 9-12.
 Support from the National Merit Scholarship Program enabled her to attend Macalester College in St. Paul, Minnesota, where she was inspired by her freshman chemistry course and its instructor, Prof. Emil Slowinski to major in chemistry.
-She completed a BA in chemistry with a minor in mathematics in 1975.
+She completed a BA in chemistry with a minor in mathematics in 1975, graduating summa cum laude.
 After working for a year at Control Data Corporation as an analytic chemist, she enrolled in the chemistry department at the California Institute of Technology, with financial support from a National Science Foundation Predoctoral Fellowship.
 She completed a PhD in chemistry in 1981 under the supervision of W. Henry Weinberg.

 Career

-Thiel's first appointment after graduation was as an Alexander von Humboldt Fellow at the Ludwig Maximilian University of Munich, where she worked in the research group of Gerhard Ertl, who later went on to receive the 2007 Nobel Prize in Chemistry.
-In 1982 she joined the technical staff of Sandia National Laboratories in Livermore, California, and, after a brief stint as a visiting professor in the physics department of the University of California, Berkeley, joined the chemistry department faculty of Iowa State University in 1983, with a simultaneous appointment as staff scientist with the US Department of Energy's Ames Laboratory She was subsequently promoted to the ranks of associate professor (1988), full professor (1991) and distinguished professor (2001).
+Thiel's first appointment after graduation was as an Alexander von Humboldt Fellow at LMU Munich, where she worked in the research group of Gerhard Ertl, who later went on to receive the 2007 Nobel Prize in Chemistry.
+In 1982, she joined the technical staff of Sandia National Laboratories in Livermore, California, and, after a brief stint as a visiting professor in the physics department of the University of California, Berkeley, joined the chemistry department faculty of Iowa State University in 1983, with a simultaneous appointment as staff scientist with the US Department of Energy's Ames Laboratory.
+She was subsequently promoted to the ranks of associate professor (1988), full professor (1991) and distinguished professor (2001).
 She received an additional appointment as professor of materials science and engineering in 2012.
+During her time at Iowa State, Thiel was a supervisor for the thesis research of around thirty PhD students and ten Master's students.
 Throughout this time period she received outstanding teaching awards, and held several administrative posts, including program director for materials chemistry (Ames Laboratory; 1988–2004), chief research officer (Ames Laboratory; 2008–2009) and chair of the Iowa State Chemistry Department (1999-2002).
 Thiel was an associate editor of The Journal of Chemical Physics (2013–2020).
 She attended the Nobel Prize ceremony on December 10, 2011, where Dan Shechtman received the 2011 Nobel Prize in Chemistry for the discovery of quasicrystals.
+In 2019, Theil was elected to the American Academy of Arts and Sciences.